 Absolutely!
-We are still seeking sponsors for this event for food and some refreshments.
+We are always welcome to have sponsors for food and other refreshments.
 Please email email@example.com for more details and to let us know what you can sponsor.

 Views or opinions expressed by speakers or sponsors at our local Massachusetts Grower Advocacy Council community events do not necessarily express the opinion or views of the Massachusetts Grower Advocacy Council organization and we do not take responsibility for the views expressed or the actions of speakers or sponsors at our local events.
 The Massachusetts Grower Advocacy Council does not distribute cannabis.

 The Middle East & Secret Sessions Boston Presents: Lee Scratch Perry (official) & Subatomic Sound System in support of their Grammy nominated new album “Super Ape Returns To Conquer” http://bit.ly/SS033s for Dub Champions Festival 2017 tour in association with Large Up

 plus Flying Vipers (feat. members of10 Ft.
 Ganja Plant, Destroy Babylon) – 18+, $25, 8:00 PM Doors

 Its time again for Black and Pink Holiday Card Parties.
 Last Year we sent 10,000 christmas cards to our inside members.
 This year balck and pink has over 14,000 prisoner members that depend on us for the newsletter every month and now its holiday season. and we are dedicated to sending all our inside members a holiday card.
 Last year we hosted 300 parties across this country, parties can be as big as 1 person in their living room to over 100 guests . sign up here http://www.blackandpink.org/holiday/ or send me a text an email anything. lets go family.